screeps/docs/api/source/StructurePowerSpawn.md

 One of the following codes:
 {% api_return_codes %}
 OK | The operation has been scheduled successfully.
+ERR_NOT_OWNER | You are not the owner of this structure.
 ERR_NOT_ENOUGH_RESOURCES | The structure does not have enough energy or power resource units.
 ERR_RCL_NOT_ENOUGH | Room Controller Level insufficient to use this structure.
 {% endapi_return_codes %}